FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Results

-\textbf{Full Workload Results.} \autoref{fig:results} shows the end-to-end runtimes of the training workloads for the baseline vs. FRED.
-Due to space limitation, we only show the FRED-C and FRED-D in comparison with the baseline.
+\autoref{fig:results} shows the end-to-end runtimes of the training workloads for the baseline vs. \ours.
+Due to space limitations, we only show the \ours-C and \ours-D in comparison with the baseline.
+However, we note that \ours-A and \ours-B results are between the baseline and \ours-C, in terms of performance.
 In general, input activations, compared to the model parameters, are relatively small in size and hence, do not have significant overhead on the total iteration time.
 Additionally, the input activations of the next iteration can be prefetched to the wafer whenever the wafer-scale interconnect is idle.
-Hence, we observe \textbf{no} \emph{initial\_input\_load} exposed comm for any of our target workloads, except for the \translarge that is explained later.
+Hence, we observe \textbf{no} \emph{initial\_input\_load} exposed comm for any of our target workloads, except for the \translarge.

 \resnet uses pure DP with a weight stationary model.
-Hence, the only communication costs repeating on each training iteration are the input minibatch loading and DP communication.
-As explained earlier, in wafer-wide All-Reduce collective, the baseline is able to utilize $1.5$ TBps of NPU BW.
-FRED-C and FRED-D can achieve $3$ TBps NPU BW but FRED-D can further reduce the network traffic by $\approx 2\times$.
-This results in a significant reduction of DP exposed comm.
-Thus, FRED-C and FRED-D can improve the end-to-end training runtime by $1.41\times$ and $1.76\times$, respectively for \resnet.
+Hence, the only communication costs that repeat on each training iteration are the input minibatch loading and DP communication.
+As explained earlier, in wafer-wide All-Reduce collective, the baseline is able to utilize $1.5$ TBps of NPU BW. \ours-C and \ours-D can achieve $3$ TBps NPU BW but \ours-D can further reduce the network traffic by $\approx 2\times$, resulting in a significant reduction of DP exposed comm.
+Thus, \ours-C and \ours-D can improve the end-to-end training runtime by $1.41\times$ and $1.76\times$, respectively, for \resnet.

 \transsmall uses all dimensions of the 3D-parallelism and therefore, has all DP, MP, and PP communication overheads.
-The baseline device placement favors MP, but compromises the PP and DP comms, especially due to the non-aligned parallelization strategy dimensions as explained in \autoref{sec:motivation}.
-Another drawback of the baseline is the underutilized links due to the non-overlapping nature of MP/DP/PP comms (see section \autoref{sec:motivation}).
-FRED-C, on the other hand, does not the problem of underutilized links and non-aligned parallelization strategies.
-It also does not require to favor any of DP, MP, or PP over the other strategies.
-FRED-D can further improve the MP and DP collectives performance due to in-switch collective execution capability.
-As a result, FRED-C can FRED-D can improve the overall end-to-end training performance by $1.75\times$ and $1.87\times$, respectively.
+The baseline device placement favors MP, but compromises the PP and DP comms, especially due to the non-aligned parallelization strategy dimensions as explained in~\autoref{sec:motivation}.
+Another drawback of the baseline is the underutilized links due to the non-overlapping nature of MP/DP/PP comms (see~\autoref{sec:motivation}). \ours-C, on the other hand, does not have the problem of underutilized links and non-aligned parallelization strategies.
+It also does not require favoring any of DP, MP, or PP over the other strategies. \ours-D can further improve the MP and DP collectives' performance due to in-switch collective execution capability.
+As a result, \ours-C and \ours-D can improve the overall end-to-end training performance by $1.75\times$ and $1.87\times$, respectively.